Smackover Formation: Mineral resources

-The Smackover Formation has been a prolific source of petroleum since the 1920s and, since the 2000s, brine has been refined to extract bromine.
+The Smackover Formation has been a prolific source of petroleum since the 1920s.
+Since the 2000s, brine from the formation has been refined to extract bromine.
 In the 2020s, feasibility studies to extract commercial quantities of lithium are underway.

-The 1922 discovery of the Smackover oil field, after which the Smackover Formation is named, resulted in a sizeable oil boom in southern Arkansas.
+The 1922 discovery of the Smackover oil field, after which the Smackover Formation is named, resulted in a sizable oil boom in southern Arkansas.

 In addition to being a petroleum reservoir, as of 2015, the brine from the Smackover Formation is the only source of commercial bromine in the United States.